 On March 29, 2019, an affiliate of Access acquired the Ford Factory Building, located on 777 S. Santa Fe Avenue in Los Angeles, California from an unaffiliated third party.
 The building is the Company's new Los Angeles, California headquarters and as such, the Company is the sole tenant of the building acquired by Access.
 The existing lease agreement was assumed by Access upon purchase of the building and was not modified as a result of the purchase.
-Rental payments by the Company under the existing lease for the fiscal year 2021 year were approximately \$13 million per year and are subject to annual fixed increases throughout the remainder of the lease term.
-The remaining lease term is approximately 9 years, after which the Company may exercise a single option to extend the term of the lease for 10 years thereafter.
+Rental payments by the Company under the existing lease for fiscal year 2022 were approximately \$14 million per year and are subject to annual fixed increases throughout the remainder of the lease term.
+The remaining lease term is approximately eight years, after which the Company may exercise a single option to extend the term of the lease for 10 years thereafter.

 On August 13, 2015, a subsidiary of the Company, Warner Music Inc., entered into a license agreement with Access for the use of office space in the Company's corporate headquarters at 1633 Broadway, New York, New York.
 The license fee of \$2,775 per month, plus an IT support fee of \$1,000 per month, was based on the per foot lease costs to the Company of its headquarters space, which represented market terms.
-For the fiscal year ended September 30, 2021 and September 30, 2020, an immaterial amount was recorded as rental income.
+For fiscal year 2022, an immaterial amount was recorded as rental income.
 The space is occupied by The Blavatnik Archive, which is dedicated to the discovery and preservation of historically distinctive and visually compelling artifacts, images and stories that contribute to the study of 20th century Jewish, WWI and WWII history.

-On July 29, 2014, AI Wrights Holdings Limited, an affiliate of Access, entered into a lease and related agreements with Warner Chappell Music Limited and WMG Acquisition (UK) Limited, subsidiaries of the Company, for the lease of 27 Wrights Lane, Kensington, London.
+On July 29, 2014, AI Wrights Holdings Limited, an affiliate of Access, entered into a lease and related agreements with Warner Chappell Music Limited and WMG Acquisition (UK) Limited, subsidiaries of the Company, for the lease of 27 Wrights Lane, Kensington, London, United Kingdom.
 The Company had been the tenant of the building which Access acquired.
 Subsequent to the change in ownership, the parties entered into the lease and related agreements pursuant to which, on January 1, 2015, the rent was increased to £3,460,250 per year and the term was extended for an additional five years from December 24, 2020 to December 24, 2025, with a market rate rent review which began on December 25, 2020.